Optemization placed 3rd at Notion's SF Hackathon! Here's what two days, four people, and almost no sleep looked like

 📸: Photo by Boris Zharkov.

-We're saving the deep dive for another day, since Cerebro isn't fully shipped yet.
+We'll save the deep dive for another day, since Cerebro hasn't fully shipped to the public yet.
 But the short version is this: a working, genuinely ambitious product, built from nothing, on tooling that was a week old, by four people in a single weekend.

 📸: Photo by Boris Zharkov.